Pencils0101001101001010/BoardIt/README.md

 # BoardIt

-A Pinterest/Milanote-style whiteboard where you can drop links and images anywhere on a canvas, drag them around, and save them for later.
+A style whiteboard where you can add links and images on a canvas to plan out events, drag them around, and save them for later.
 Built with the PERN stack (PostgreSQL, Express, React, Node.js) plus TypeScript on the frontend.

+## Status of project

+**Development**

 ## Features